 This is so without even taking account of the two existing licenses being surrendered - but the fact that they are should weigh even more heavily in favour of grant, as should the broad range of employment opportunities that will be created by these new ventures.

-Thank you for considering the views.
+Thank you for considering the Soho Business Alliance's views.
+Yours sincerely

 3. Policy & Guidance